-7.4 Mr. Halpin said all evidence points towards a range of €80-€90 per sq. m for the subject property.
+7.4 Mr. Halpin said all evidence points towards a range of €75 per sq. m for the subject property.
 Mr. Halpin argued that Co.
 Kildare was valued at the same valuation date as South Dublin and that the Tribunal has determined Cocoon (Sallins) at €95 per sq. m and Cocoon (Celbridge) at €107 per sq. m.
-He said the occupancy rates and monthly charges of occupiers in both cases were higher than the subject.
-He said the Appellant believes the hypothetical tenant would pay less for this crèche.
+He said the occupancy rates and monthly charges of occupiers in both counties are very similar however the subject's location is significantly more disadvantaged.
 Mr. Halpin argued that while the Appellant accepts the Commissioner has valued all properties in the "purpose built" category at €150 per sq. m, this is not the only category of crèche to be found in South Dublin.
 The Respondent has valued the "crèche: office" category at €130 per sq. m and that these properties were valued on a Net Internal Area (NIA) basis and that "purpose built" crèches are valued on a GIA basis.
 Mr. Halpin further argued that in order to establish the equivalent GIA level based on the "office: crèche" category, one would have to "gross up the measurement", resulting in a lower rate per square metre by in the region of 15-25%, namely €97.50-€110.50 per sq. m.

 7.5 Mr. Halpin relied on 4 rental comparisons which are set out at Appendix 1.
 Mr. Halpin said that Comparison No.1 and Comparison No. 2 were superior locations with the rent in the latter, a quality business park in a very accessible location, reviewed downwards in 2017.
-He added that while most sectors were recovering, the rent here reflects the market clearly and that the actual rent conflicts with the Respondent's assessment.
+He added that while most sectors were recovering the rent here reflects the market clearly and that the actual rent conflicts with the Respondent's assessment.
 Mr. Halpin said Comparison No. 3 was also purpose built and had suffered slow commercial activity with a myriad of tenants coming and going.

-7.6 Mr. Halpin said his Comparison No. 4 was located on the outskirts of Celbridge in County Kildare.
-He said there was a 20 year lease on the property with the rent devaluing to \notin 107.36 per sq. m which was reduced by the Tribunal.
+7.6.
+Mr. Halpin said his Comparison No. 4 was located on the outskirts of Celbridge in County Kildare.
+He said there was a 20 year lease on the property with the rent devaluing to €107.36 per sq. m which was reduced by the Tribunal.
 He noted that this crèche was achieving occupancy of 90% and the €150 per sq. m rate had been applied here also.
-Mr. Halpin indicated that the subject property has a 50% occupancy rate.

 7.7 Mr. Halpin relied on tone of the list comparisons which are set out at Appendix 1.
 He said Comparison No.5 was located in a commercial development including a supermarket, betting shop, pub, medical centre and offices.
 All these comparisons were valued on a Net Internal Area (NIA) basis.
+Mr. Halpin also included a local comparison valued at €140 per sq. m which he said was the lowest zone A level applied by the Respondent to anywhere in South Dublin.